shisabsingh23/learning-kakfa-101/README.md

   * unless individual new event size data is very small like wikimedia data in JSON format(ONLY KB)
   * where realtime data is prioritized at the cost of high latency(longer delay)

+## TODO NEXT......
+* Get clear understanding if msg sent in batch(sticky partitioner)  VS roundrobin increase latency or decreases latency?
+  eg: in sticky partitioner we send msg to same partition in batch( sent when either batch is full or linger.ms has elapsed).
+  As we are batching and sending them, would not it cause more delay? i.e. high latency?
+Or since we are sending to same partition even though its batched and this takes less time as same partition is used every time?